-Lost and Found items should be given to District Public Safety personnel.
-To check if an item has been turned in, call (619) 644-7654 or stop by the District Public Safety Office.
+Lost and Found items should be returned to CAPS.
+To check if an item has been turned in, call (619) 644-7654 or stop by CAPS.

 EXTENDED OPPORTUNITY PROGRAMS AND SERVICES (EOPS)

 The EOPS Program at Cuyamaca College is designed to recruit, inform and assist students who have been identified as economically and educationally disadvantaged.
 Eligible students are assisted by qualified counselors who provide the necessary academic and personal support services to enable them to succeed at Cuyamaca College.
 Services may include, but are not limited to, personal and academic counseling, transfer advising, peer advising and advocacy, financial assistance in the form of book grants, orientations, seminars, and courses for student success.